parkverdict

 Chattahoochee River National Recreation Area

 Cannon with front field and Visitor Center in background.
-59WORTH IT Tom Wilson
+59GOOD RANGE Tom Wilson

 National Battlefield Park · GA